ceford/cefjdemos-data-jdm-user/articles/en/articles/deleting-an-article.md

 class="thumbborder" decoding="async"
 srcset="https://docs.joomla.org/images/d/db/J4x_select_and_delete_article-en.png 1.5x"
 data-file-width="1000" data-file-height="275" width="800" height="220"
-alt="J4x select and delete article-en.png" />
+alt="select and delete article from articles list" />

 The article **must** be selected to enable the **Actions** button in the toolbar.